• Recipes

 I'll admit I'm a fan of this way.
 Be sure to follow the instructions below.
 There's more to it than just baking them if you want crispy zucchini chips.

-Slicing the zucchini for zucchini chips
+slicing the zucchini for zucchini chips

 Add the sliced zucchini chips to a bowl and add two tablespoons of oil; use one you like, like canola, coconut, olive oils.